jwhandley/Sudoku-Solver/README.md

 A very simple Sudoku solver written in Scala.
 Uses a depth-first search algorithm written in a functional style.
-Currently not very performant as the goal was to maximise the readability and developer experience as opposed to optimizing speed.

-For example, the program solves this hard puzzle in approximately 1 second:
+For example, the program solves this hard puzzle in approximately 60ms:

 ```
 +-------+-------+-------+